Rudolf Steiner: Divergence from conventional Christian thought

 Another author states that the question whether Anthroposophy is a religion cannot be answered by "Yes" or "No".
 Somebody else called it "a form of 'Christian occultism'".
 The Anthroposophist N.C.
 Thomas denies that Anthroposophy is a religion.
 Joel Beversluis recognizes that is what Anthroposophists claim.
-Two Socialist German scholars say Anthroposophy is semi-religious.
+Two Marxist–Leninist German scholars say Anthroposophy is semi-religious.
 Robert A. McDermott says Anthroposophy belongs to Christian Rosicrucianism.
 According to Nicholas Goodrick-Clarke, Rudolf Steiner "blended modern Theosophy with a Gnostic form of Christianity, Rosicrucianism, and German Naturphilosophie".
 He also described Anthroposophy as a [modern] offshoot of Ancient Gnosticism, especially of "the aeons of the Valentinian pleroma".
+Gary Lachman stated that Steiner stood for a "heavily Christianized version of Theosophy" and "Christianized occult science".
 According to McDermott, "Rudolf Steiner was an esoteric teacher in the Rosicrucian-Christian tradition [...]".
 Geoffrey Ahern states that Anthroposophy belongs to neo-gnosticism broadly conceived, which he identifies with Western esotericism and occultism.

 Was Steiner a Gnostic?
 Yes and no. Yes, from the point of view that he offered insights and methods for a personal experience of Christ.
 I have formulated this aspect of his work as his hermeneutical key: 'not I, but Christ in me'.
 No, from the point of view that he was not trying to reestablish Gnosticism's practices into a neo-gnostic tradition.
 Steiner was, in his times, well aware of concerns articulated more recently by Pope Francis about the two subtle enemies of holiness, contemporary Gnosticism and contemporary Pelagianism.